boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

 ### Order Placement

-**Order broadcast:** Requestors will initiate an order by broadcasting a `ProvingRequest` to the provers.
+**Order broadcast:** Requestors will initiate an order by broadcasting a `ProofRequest` to the provers.
 Requestors have a choice of two broadcast channels depending on their needs:

 - Broadcast via EVM calldata.
 This has the highest possible assurance for data availability and censorship resistance.
 - Broadcast via an off-chain broadcast channel.
 This has the lowest cost and latency.